Martin Ferguson Smith: Research

-Since 2010 Smith, while continuing to be closely involved with classical studies and especially Diogenes of Oinoanda, has also established a considerable reputation for his highly original research and writing on a variety of 20th-century figures.
-These include the writers Rose Macaulay, Virginia Woolf, Dorothy L. Sayers, and Katharine Tynan, the artists Helen and Roger Fry and Tristram Hillier, the art critic Clive Bell, the trade unionist and social reformer Madeleine Symons, and Richard Williams Reynolds, schoolteacher of J. R. R. Tolkien.
+Since 2010, Smith, while continuing his involvement with classical studies and especially Diogenes of Oinoanda, has also written on modern cultural figures and social reformers.
+These include the writers Rose Macaulay, Virginia Woolf, Dorothy L. Sayers, and Katharine Tynan; the artists Roger Fry, Helen Coombe, and Tristram Hillier; the art critic Clive Bell; Mary Louisa Gordon, first female Inspector of Prisons in England and Wales and ardent supporter of the suffragettes; the trade unionist and judicial reformer Madeleine Symons, and Richard Williams Reynolds, schoolteacher of J. R. R. Tolkien, revealing Reynolds to be the unacknowledged son of a Confederate commander from Arkansas in the American Civil War.

-Smith’s most recent "modern" book is a highly praised collection of essays, entitled In and out of Bloomsbury: Biographical Essays on Twentieth-Century Writers and Artists.
+Smith’s most recent "modern" books are In and out of Bloomsbury: Biographical Essays on Twentieth-Century Writers and Artists. and The Artist Helen Coombe (1864-1937): The Tragedy of Roger Fry’s Wife.